Inbox

 • A deep-link action button that jumps straight to the related record (bill, invoice, transaction, report, etc.)

-• Live virtual rows (low cash, stale Plaid connection, etc.) merged into the feed and tagged "Live"
+• Live alerts (low cash, stale bank connection, etc.) merged into the feed and tagged Live

-• Multi-channel fan-out per topic: in-app always, Slack when a webhook is configured, email when the topic policy allows
+• Multi-channel delivery per topic: in-app always, Slack when a webhook is configured, email when the topic policy allows

-• A bell badge that counts only Open (new + seen) items for your current scope
+• A bell badge that counts only Open items for your current scope

 How it works

-When something happens — a bill enters an approval gate, an anomaly is detected, a bank sync finishes — a publisher hands the event to the notification policy.
-The policy resolves who should be notified (the business owner, all business users, the per-tier approver, mentioned users, or firm staff) and which channels fire, then writes one row per recipient and fans out.
+When something happens — a bill enters an approval gate, an anomaly is detected, a bank sync finishes — DayZero decides who should be notified and which channels fire, then writes one row per recipient.

 flowchart TD